FRBNY-DSGE/DSGE.jl/docs/src/scenarios.md

 ### Computing Means and Bands

-Computing means and bands is carried out by `scenario_means_bands`, which is likewise similar to `means_bands_all` for regular forecasts.
+Computing means and bands is carried out by `scenario_means_bands`, which is likewise similar to `compute_meansbands` for regular forecasts.
 The default `output_vars` passed into `scenario_means_bands` are

 ```